geminiplanetimager/gpi_pipeline/documentation/usage/tutorial.rst

 - **For step 3)** Keep selected the **Calibration** reduction type.
 - **For step 4)** Choose the **Wavelength Solution** Recipe template.

 .. note:: If you did not correctly copy in the files from the **files_to_go_into_calibrations_directory** then you will get warnings but it should work anyway.
-How to create such files is described in the :ref:`Step-by-Step reduction documentation <processing_step_by_step>`
+How to create such files is described in the :ref:`Processing GPI Data, Step by Step <processing_step_by_step>`

 A sample of the 2D image with the computed calibration is given below.
 The green lines are the locations of the individual lenslet spectra.
 The coordinates of the lenslets are stored in a .fits file cube in the **calibrations** folder.
 Use GPItv to take a look to the result.